-After graduating from the Accademia di Architettura di Mendrisio and gaining professional experience in the offices of Jan Kinsbergen and Pascal Flammer, João Lourenço dos Santos and Marija Urbaitė founded the studio URBAITE in Zurich.
+After graduating from the Accademia di Architettura di Mendrisio and gaining professional experience in the offices of Jan Kinsbergen and Pascal Flammer, João Lourenço dos Santos and Marija Urbaitė founded URBAITE studio in Zurich.
 Through their research and professional practice, they explore the tensions and contradictions inherent in the field of architecture.
-Currently, they are focusing on creating adaptable buildings where space and structure are intricately intertwined, designing educational and office projects in neighbourhoods that lack a distinct identity.
+Their current focus is on creating adaptable buildings where space and structure are intricately intertwined, designing educational and office projects in neighbourhoods that lack a distinct identity

 Climate tower for the Brunnenhof school extension in Zurich.
 2024-2030.
 Open competition – 1th prize.
 Landscape architecture: Michel Frey Landschaftsarchitekten GmbH.
 Timber structure: PIRMIN JUNG Schweiz AG.
 Structure: dsp Ingenieure + Planer AG.
 Building Technology: Amstein Walthert.
 Acoustics, building physics, Sustainability: Raumanzug GmbH.
 Renderings: Olivier Campagne.
 Reference image credits: Outdoor school, Suresnes, 1935, Le Musée d‘histoire Urbaine et Sociale de Suresnes, Paris.
 The Zurich Brunnenhof School, housed in the former Swiss Radio Studio, will be extended under strict guidelines to meet the Net Zero goal.
 The new construction, entirely made of timber, is arranged as a stack of volumes without a basement.
 It includes two classroom clusters, multi-purpose rooms, two sports halls, and a rooftop outdoor sports area.
 The compact, 30-meter-high tower forms an urban ensemble with the surroundings, particularly complementing the heritage-protected 1970s building by Max Bill.
 This design creates a new address on Hofwiesenstrasse, where an expressive core with vertical accesses defines an additional school entrance.
 The design extends the limited area available for outdoor activities by incorporating thematic gardens around and up the new tower.
 The building’s regulation-driven bold appearance is balanced with an adaptive, performative facade, which is to be planned to incorporate the city’s rapidly changing and cataloged resources for reuse